 - The scholarship recipient is required to pay the remaining tuition fees.

-- The successful applicant must be an Australian Citizen.
+- The successful applicant must be an Australian Citizen or Permanent Resident.

 - Late applications will not be accepted.